Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice. Contact the

-Reconsider your need to travel to Pakistan at this time due to the very high threat of terrorist attack and volatile security situation.
+Reconsider travel to Pakistan due to the very high threat of terrorist attack and volatile security situation.
 If you do decide to travel to Pakistan, exercise a very high level of caution.
 If you are in Pakistan and concerned for your safety, consider leaving if it is safe to do so.

-Australians intending to travel to Islamabad, Lahore or Karachi for business or academic reasons should undertake such travel in close consultation with local business partners and academic institutions and take appropriate security precautions.
+If you intend to travel to Islamabad, Lahore or Karachi for business or academic reasons, undertake such travel in close consultation with local business partners and academic institutions and take appropriate security precautions.

 Terrorist attacks could occur anywhere at any time in Pakistan.
-Exercise a high level of caution.
+Exercise a very high level of caution.

-A number of attacks have occurred in February 2017 in Lahore, Quetta, Peshawar, Sehwan (Sindh Province) and Charsadda (Khyber-Pakhtunkhwa Province), causing a large number of deaths and injuries.
+A number of attacks occurred in February 2017 in Lahore, Quetta, Peshawar, Sehwan (Sindh Province) and Charsadda (Khyber-Pakhtunkhwa Province), causing a large number of deaths and injuries.
 Security forces have increased their presence across the country.
-Further attacks could occur at this time, including in Islamabad and Rawalpindi.
+Further attacks could occur, including in Islamabad and Rawalpindi.

 On 22 February 2017, the Pakistan Army launched a major urban counter-terrorism operation which could lead to retaliatory attacks.

 Security at airports has been increased.
 Allow additional time to pass through airport security checkpoints.

 High Commission and US Embassy staff are frequently restricted in their